mclafferty/recycleai2/README.md

 Problem:

 Recycling responsibly is hard!
-Not only do recycling guidelines vary drastically across cities affecting what products can or cannot be recycled in certain regions, public education surrounding product labeling and waste disposal is severly lacking.
+Not only do recycling guidelines vary drastically across cities affecting what products can or cannot be recycled in certain regions, public education surrounding product labeling and waste disposal is severely lacking.

 Solution:

 We are a group of UC Berkeley undergraduate students that created Recycle.ai to address these issues.
-Using computer vision, we've created an iOS app that accurately identifies recycling labels and informs our users whether their product is recyclable or not, based on their current location.
-This app aims to both encourage individuals to maker smarter waste disposal decisions and educate the general pubic about local recycling guidelines.
+Using computer vision, we've created an iOS app that accurately identifies recycling labels and informs users whether their product is recyclable or not, based on their current location.
+This app aims to both encourage individuals to make smarter waste disposal decisions and educate the general public about local recycling guidelines.

 Please see below for instructions on accessing data and reproducing results.

 # Data
 Due to GitHub file size limits, the image data used to train all models can be found in our google drive at this link https://drive.google.com/drive/u/1/folders/1QmOEM3Dv56K2Nb0MMRIAc4LvA4wOXoH5?ths=true.
-- Images inside the "Classification Data" folder are organized by class (plastic types 1-7) and were used to train and validate our cnn classifcation model.
+- Images inside the "Classification Data" folder are organized by class (plastic types 1-7) and were used to train and validate our CNN classification model.
 - Images inside the "OD Data - Training" folder were used to train and validate our CreateML Object Detection model.
 - Images inside the "OD Data - Test" folder were used to test our CreateML Object Detection model.

-Location data files can be found in the "location data" folder.
+Location-based data files can be found in the "location data" folder.

 # Running the iOS Application